nicklafferty/craftycody/content/crafts/diy-seashell-jars.md

 I decided to use some nautical rope, white sand, fake pearls, and my shells to create little vignettes inside the jars.
 It's a very simple and affordable craft that you can do to remember any beach vacation.

+I bought all the supplies at Dollar Tree and Walmart.

 ## Supplies:

 1. Seashells